 You’ll choose works that demonstrate:

 For each work, you’ll have to describe in writing:

 Works may come from the Sustained Investigation section, but they do not have to.
 They may be a group of related works, unrelated works, or a combination of related and unrelated works.

-If there is a wide divergence in the scores assigned by two readers to the same section of a portfolio, the section is forwarded to two Reading leaders for review and resolution of the scores.
+If there is a wide divergence in the scores assigned by two to the same section of a portfolio, the section is forwarded to two Reading leaders for review and resolution of the scores.